Protryon/lib-rs-mirror/README.md

 * If you get "patch for … in … did not resolve to any crates." error when building, delete `Cargo.lock` files from the project.

-* If you get an error about missing table "cache", or missing column "origin", download the data files again.